dimafu/vef1-2018-h2/README.md

 **TO DO.** Lecture material is stored in an array and should display it in the same order as it is defined.
 Appearance for each unit should be prepared according to the outlook.

-**TO DO.** At the bottom is a button to mark a lecture that is finished and link to go back.
+DONE.
+At the bottom is a button to mark a lecture that is finished and link to go back.

 ### Kláraður fyrirlestur